The Mongol Derby

 MONGOLIAN HERDERSA network of herders provide and deliver hundreds of horses for the race and keep them grazed and watered throughout.

-URTUU FAMILIESUrtuu is the Mongolian name for the horse stations.
-The families who host the stations provide food, accommodation, local knowledge plus emotional support when the going gets tough.
+URTUU FAMILIES'Urtuu' is the Mongolian name for the horse stations.
+The families who host the stations provide food, accommodation and local knowledge plus emotional support when the going gets tough.

-OPERATIONS ROOM AND DERBY HQThe entire race operations is overseen by HQ in Ulaanbaatar, which is staffed with the race director, deputy race director, translator, and PR operative.
+OPERATIONS ROOM AND DERBY HQThe entire race operations is overseen by HQ in Ulaanbaatar, which is staffed with the race director, deputy race director, translator and PR operative.
 All crew and rider movements and communications, including requests for assistance, penalty adjudication, race holds etc. are handled in UB HQ.
-Most of each Derby’s PR including social media and web updates originate in UB HQ.
+Most of the Derby’s PR including social media and web updates originate in UB HQ.

 6. Race Rules

 RIDING HOURSRacing hours are set to ensure everyone’s safety and the smooth running of the complex systems behind the race.
-In 2019 riding hours were 06:30 to 20:00.
+In 2022 riding hours will be 07:00 to 18:00.

 WEIGHT LIMITSRiders must be no more than 85kg dressed to ride.
 Each rider is allowed to carry up to 5kg of luggage.
 The weight limits are in place to protect the wellbeing of the horses.